What It's Like to Be a Tutor for the Mega-Rich

 Along with Lidl and loan sharks, the UK tuition industry has thrived throughout the recession.
-It is now valued in excess of a staggering £6 billion a year.
+It is now valued in excess of a staggering £6 billion ($9 billion) a year.
 In turn, we have seen the emergence of a new strain of high-powered career tutors who charge as much as top-end lawyers to educate the offspring of the super rich.
-Because what else is there to do when you leave university swimming in debt and neck-deep in rejections from street food start-ups?
+Because what else is there to do when you leave university swimming in debt and neck-deep in rejections from street food startups?
 Given the current state of the job market, it's little surprise that many fraught graduates are helping rich kids pass their A-levels.

 Since embarking on his career as a private tutor 17 years ago, Maclaine has enjoyed his fair share of luxury, long-distance travel: "The list of places I've been to is pretty big.
-From Brazil to America, Europe, United Arab Emirates, Russia, the Caribbean and more.
-But after a while, you get desensitised to it.
+From Brazil to America, Europe, United Arab Emirates, Russia, the Caribbean, and more.
+But after a while, you get desensitized to it.
 I've tutored on Jumbo Jets that are laid out to be like houses where you get your own bedroom, and on yachts and sailing boats that have cinemas on them."

 As the industry has boomed, parents' attitudes have simultaneously shifted says Maclaine, whose work and the high regard internationally for the British private school system means he now owns three properties in London.
 "People are a lot more open about admitting they have tutoring.
 Parents are now going, 'If you have a tutor, I should have a tutor, we should all have a tutor.'
 A lot of parents feel like if they don't give tutoring to their kids, they're going to get left behind."

-For this reason, Maclaine makes sure he doesn't just work for top-end clients – he helps out people who aren't able to pay anything along with "high-end clients such as royal family, movie stars, rockstars and bankers".
+For this reason, Maclaine makes sure he doesn't just work for top-end clients—he helps out people who aren't able to pay anything along with "high-end clients such as royal family, movie stars, rockstars, and bankers."
 He has also been involved in setting up Tutor Fair, an agency that provides free tutoring for children who cannot afford it.
 "I really wanted to do something that was actually fair.
-We've helped 2000 kids in the state system, kids in city schools, kids on free lunches..."
+We've helped 2,000 kids in the state system, kids in city schools, kids on free lunches..."

 Ruby Robson* is another tutor who has edified the progeny of the mega-rich.
 "I worked for an agency in Europe, but you won't find it online.
 It's a secret tutoring agency that works by word of mouth.
 A banker will tell his banker friend who will tell his other rich friend.
 Only the elite of the elite send their kids there and they don't want just anybody to find out about it," she explains.